 Sector accounts; seasonally and working day adjusted, National Accounts

-Seasonal and working day adjustment Periods Total domestic sectors Gross domestic product (million euros) Total domestic sectors Gross operating surplus (million euros) Total domestic sectors Gross national income (million euros) Total domestic sectors Gross disposable income (million euros) Total domestic sectors Gross saving (million euros) Total domestic sectors Net lending (+) or net borrowing (-) (million euros) Non-financial corporations Value added (million euros) Non-financial corporations Gross operating surplus (million euros) Non-financial corporations Gross fixed capital formation (million euros) Non-financial corporations Compensation of employees (million euros) General government Final consumption expenditure (million euros) General government Gross fixed capital formation (million euros) General government Total revenue (million euros) General government Total expenditure (million euros) General government Balance general government sector (EMU) (million euros) Households including NPISHs Resources Compensation of employees (million euros) Households including NPISHs Resources Property income (million euros) Households including NPISHs Resources Social benefits in cash (million euros) Households including NPISHs Resources Other current transfers (million euros) Households including NPISHs Resources Adjustm. change in pension entitlements (million euros) Households including NPISHs Uses Final consumption expenditure (million euros) Households including NPISHs Uses Gross fixed capital formation (million euros) Households including NPISHs Uses Property income (million euros) Households including NPISHs Uses Current taxes on income and wealth (million euros) Households including NPISHs Uses Net social contributions (million euros) Households including NPISHs Uses Other current transfers (million euros) Households including NPISHs Uses Adjustm. change in pension entitlements (million euros) Households including NPISHs Gross operating surplus (million euros) Households including NPISHs Gross disposable income (million euros) Households including NPISHs Gross saving (million euros) Rest of the world Resources Imports of goods and services (million euros) Rest of the world Resources Received primary income (million euros) Rest of the world Resources Received current transfers (million euros) Rest of the world Resources Adjustm. change in pension entitlements (million euros) Rest of the world Resources Received capital transfers (million euros) Rest of the world Uses Exports of goods and services (million euros) Rest of the world Uses Paid primary income (million euros) Rest of the world Uses Paid current transfers (million euros) Rest of the world Uses Adjustm. change in pension entitlements (million euros) Rest of the world Uses Paid capital transfers (million euros)
+Seasonal and working day adjustment Periods Total domestic sectors Gross domestic product (million euros) Total domestic sectors Gross operating surplus (million euros) Total domestic sectors Gross national income (million euros) Total domestic sectors Gross disposable income (million euros) Total domestic sectors Gross saving (million euros) Total domestic sectors Net lending (+) or net borrowing (-) (million euros) Non-financial corporations Value added (million euros) Non-financial corporations Gross operating surplus (million euros) Non-financial corporations Gross fixed capital formation (million euros) Non-financial corporations Compensation of employees (million euros) General government Final consumption expenditure (million euros) General government Gross fixed capital formation (million euros) General government Total revenue (million euros) General government Total expenditure (million euros) General government Balance general government sector (EMU) (million euros) Households including NPISHs Resources Compensation of employees (million euros) Households including NPISHs Resources Property income (million euros) Households including NPISHs Resources Social benefits in cash (million euros) Households including NPISHs Resources Other current transfers (million euros) Households including NPISHs Resources Adjustm. change in pension entitlements (million euros) Households including NPISHs Uses Final consumption expenditure (million euros) Households including NPISHs Uses Gross fixed capital formation (million euros) Households including NPISHs Uses Property income (million euros) Households including NPISHs Uses Current taxes on income and wealth (million euros) Households including NPISHs Uses Net social contributions (million euros) Households including NPISHs Uses Other current transfers (million euros) Households including NPISHs Uses Adjustm. change in pension entitlements (million euros) Households including NPISHs Gross operating surplus (million euros) Households including NPISHs Gross disposable income (million euros) Households including NPISHs Gross saving (million euros) Rest of the world Resources Imports from the rest of the world (million euros) Rest of the world Resources Received primary income (million euros) Rest of the world Resources Received current transfers (million euros) Rest of the world Resources Adjustm. change in pension entitlements (million euros) Rest of the world Resources Received capital transfers (million euros) Rest of the world Uses Exports to the rest of the world (million euros) Rest of the world Uses Paid primary income (million euros) Rest of the world Uses Paid current transfers (million euros) Rest of the world Uses Adjustm. change in pension entitlements (million euros) Rest of the world Uses Paid capital transfers (million euros)

 Source: CBS.